Cerebellum-Network/cluster-apps/apps/developer-console/developer_console_topup.md

-# README for Developer Console USDC / Fiat Onboarding Idea 🚀
+# Developer Console USDC / Fiat Onboarding Idea 🚀

 This document outlines the details of the program, including its objectives, challenges, proposed solutions, deliverables, and resources.
 Below is the index for easy navigation: